-The Venustiano Carranza House Museum is an exquisite Porfirato-period building in the Cuauhtémoc neighborhood.
-An increasingly affluent neighborhood at the time, by the period of the Mexican Revolution the streets here were lined with the homes of the well-heeled.
+The Venustiano Carranza House Museum is an exquisite Porfiriato-period building in the Cuauhtémoc neighborhood.
+An increasingly affluent neighborhood at the time, by the period of the Mexican Revolution the streets here were lined with the homes of the well-to-do.

 As the war drew to a close in 1920, then President Venustiano Carranza rented the house for a few months.
 As this was the height of the campaign for the new, one-term only President, his former general, Álvaro Obregón drove Carranza from the city.
 He fled to Veracruz, but was assassinated and never returned.
 His remains were eventually returned for a funeral in the main hall of this house.